awslabs/aws-support-tools/EC2/EC2EBSThroughput/Readme.md

--You can use this script measure the Aggregate EBS throughput of your EC2 instance:
+- You can use this script measure the Aggregate EBS throughput of your EC2 instance:

--The script will install sysstat package as main tool for gathering the required statistics.
+- The script will install sysstat package as main tool for gathering the required statistics.

 - The script will show the aggreagte throughput for Disk IOPS you are doing on your linux instance.

-- The script will also push the aggregated throughput as CloudWatch mertic and you have full control on the granularity of the Clodwatch metric up to 1 econd.
+- The script will also push the aggregated throughput as CloudWatch metric and you have full control on the granularity of the Clodwatch metric up to 1 second.

--The script is only compatible with Amazon Linux , Redhat, Centos Instances but can be easily customized to do the same job on other Linux distribution.
+- The script is only compatible with Amazon Linux, Redhat, and CentOS Instances but can be easily customized to do the same job on other Linux distributions.

--he script accept only numerical argument which identify The frequency for  running the loop that's gathering the data & pushing metrics to Cloudwatch.
+- The script accepts only numerical argument which identify the frequency for running the loop that's gathering the data & pushing metrics to Cloudwatch.

 ------- Running the script -------